 What causes Shin Splints?

-Shin splints are mainly caused by the overuse and straining of your muscles where they attach to your shin bone – or the Tibia to give it it’s official name.
-If you have shin splints you will often experience sharp pains at the front of the lower part of your leg.
+Shin splints are usually caused by the overuse and straining of your muscles where they attach to the Tibia (shin bone).
+If you have shin splints you’ll often experience sharp pain at the front of the lower part of your leg.

 How can you prevent Shin Splints?

-Add some resistance training to your routine to improve the strength of your lower leg muscles.
+- Training plan - add some resistance training to your routine to improve the strength of your lower leg muscles.
 To help avoid shin splints, make sure that you stretch and warm up, especially when running on an incline or decline.

 How can Enertor insoles help?